roadiz/docs/intro/manual_config.rst

 Console command
 ---------------

-Roadiz can be executed as a simple CLI tool using your SSH connexion.
+Roadiz can be executed as a simple CLI tool using your SSH connection.
 This is useful to handle basic administration tasks with no need of backoffice administration.

 .. code-block:: console